Roky360/nakniki-web-server/README.md

     - The `MONGODB_URI` is MongoDB connection string **with the database name at the end**.
 For example: `mongodb://host.docker.internal:27017/my_db`
     - `PORT` is the port that the web server will run on.
     - `RECOM_URL` is the recommendation server url.
 For example, if you set it to run on port 8080, the RECOM_URL should be: `host.docker.internal:8080`.
+    - `JWT_SECRET` is the secret that the server will use to sign JWT auth tokens.
+Put your secret (some string) in there.

 4. **Run with docker:** run the following command to run the web server, with specifying the path to the env file you just set up, for example:
     ```bash